Held on Second Tuesday of each month at at the CCGMS Clubhouse, 516 West Atlanta Street SE, Marietta, GA 30060

 Several lots are auctioned off at each regular Member Meeting, which is typically held on the second Tuesday of every month.
 Our auctions are another way to add to one’s collection, usually at a great price, without having to travel too far, and helps with paying for the club’s operating expenses.

-On Tuesday, February 11th, the following items are up for bid.
+On Tuesday, March 11th, the following items are up for bid.

 Kudos to Auction Chair, Wayne Dodd, who selected, cleaned, and photographed each lot.